PsymoNiko/bedepacko/README.md

-# Monopsy - Mono Repo for Bede Package Manager
+# bede - Mono Repo for Bede Package Manager

 This repository contains the Bede package manager and its custom packages, organized by Linux distributions.